Skip to main content

 4. Finally, select "Add trustline" to enable payments of USDC

 Now that we have an account that can send & receive USDC, lets fund it with enough USDC for our first disbursement.
-You can fund your distribution account from any liquidity source of Stellar USDC but here's how do it through the Circle Sandbox and Stellar Laboratory.
+You can fund your distribution account from any liquidity source of Stellar USDC but here's how do it through the Circle Sandbox and Stellar Lab.

 1. Create a Circle Sandbox account